sagemath/trac_to_gh/Issue 1012.md

 # Issue 1012: fix some doctests

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1012

 Original creator: was